asyncapi/website/pages/blog/2024-april-summary.md

 Don't worry if you don't remember all these commands; you can always use the **/help** command in a pull request, and the AsyncAPI bot will share a list of available commands.

 ## Community Discussions
-Here are some community discussions that require your attention:
+Below are some community discussions that require attention.

 ### Marketing
 After some weeks of discussing the marketing efforts, we are now looking for someone to fill the role of **Community Marketing Specialist**.
 Please have a look at the [AsyncAPI Community Marketing Specialist Hiring discussion](https://github.com/orgs/asyncapi/discussions/1176) for additional context on the role.